 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

 NLF: Boards must ensure that appropriate staff is aware of and adheres to the requirements, procedures, and time frames related to the deobligation and reallocation of Commission-allocated funds to workforce areas, as set forth in Chapter 800 and in this WD Letter.

-NLF: Boards must be aware that under federal requirements, WIOA formula funds are subject to:
+NLF: Boards must be aware that TWC holds Boards accountable for fully using Commission-allocated funds to address the needs of job seekers and employers within the workforce area.

+WIOA Deobligation

-an 80 percent obligation requirement following the end of the first program year; and
+NLF: Boards must be aware that under federal requirements, WIOA formula funds are subject to an 80 percent obligation requirement by the end of the first program year.

-a 100 percent expenditure requirement following the end of the second program year.

-NLF: Boards must be aware that TWC conducts an end-of-year review of WIOA formula funds.
-Funds in excess of 20 percent of the allocation, less any amount reserved for administration (up to 10 percent), for each category of WIOA formula-allocated funds that are unobligated are subject to deobligation.
+NLF: Additionally, Boards must be aware that TWC conducts an end-of-year review of WIOA formula funds.
+Funds in excess of 20 percent of the allocation for the prior program year, less any amount reserved for administration (up to 10 percent), for each category of WIOA formula-allocated funds that are unobligated are subject to deobligation.

-NLF: Boards must be aware that WIOA formula funds are not subject to midyear deobligation; however, TWC will continue to actively oversee WIOA service delivery, including evaluations of expenditures and performance, and will provide Boards with technical assistance.
+NLF: Furthermore, Boards must be aware that prior-year WIOA formula funds are subject to deobligation at any time during a subsequent program year.
+TWC will continue to actively oversee WIOA service delivery, including evaluations of expenditures and performance, and will provide Boards with technical assistance.

 NLF: Boards also must be aware that expenditure reviews will be conducted monthly.

+Other Program Deobligation

 NLF: Boards must be aware that Child Care Services (CCS), Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T), and Temporary Assistance for Needy Families (TANF) funds are subject to a 90 percent expenditure requirement.

-NLF: Boards must be aware that TWC conducts midyear reviews of expenditures in the fifth through eighth program months (February through May) for CCS, SNAP E&T, and TANF only.
+NLF: Boards also must be aware that TWC conducts midyear reviews of expenditures in the fifth through eighth program months (February through May) for CCS, SNAP E&T, and TANF.
 TWC bases a potential deobligation only on a Board’s failure to achieve the expenditure of an amount corresponding to 90 percent or more of the relative proportion of the program year.

 For example, at the end of the sixth month of the program year, 50 percent of the program year is completed, and 90 percent of 50 percent equals 45 percent, which is the lowest expenditure level to be achieved in order to avoid a potential deobligation.

-Deobligation Request from TWC
+Deobligation from TWC

+NLF: Boards must be aware that:

+CCS, SNAP E&T, and TANF funds are available for deobligation by TWC beginning in months five through eight of the program year; and

+WIOA funds are available for deobligation by TWC beginning any time following the end of the first program year.

 LF: Before TWC considers a potential deobligation, Boards may provide information to justify their current and projected expenditure levels, pertinent performance data, and service levels.

-NLF: Boards must be aware that TWC holds Boards accountable for fully using Commission-allocated funds to address the needs of job seekers and employers within the workforce area.

-NLF: Upon receiving a formal request from TWC, a Board must provide a service delivery plan, with sufficient detail, to ensure that the specific strategies and actions the Board has undertaken, or will undertake, will assist the workforce area to fully expend funds within the program year.

-NLF: TWC will notify the Board of the potential deobligation amount, and the Board must provide a service delivery plan that includes detailed information on the actions that the Board will take to address its deficiencies, such as:
+NLF: When TWC notifies the Board of the potential deobligation amount, the Board must provide a service delivery plan that includes detailed information on the actions that the Board will take to address its deficiencies, such as:

 the expansion of services proportionate to the available resources (whether the Board plans to increase services and activities for customers and/or increase the number of customers served, including the number of customers in training);